YuriSizov/boscaceoil-blue/docs/src/community.md

 Below you will find links to resources and communities related to _Bosca Ceoil_, where likeminded individuals can help you out and where you can share your work or share your tips.

+If you'd like to add a link of your own, please open a pull request against [this file](https://github.com/YuriSizov/boscaceoil-blue/blob/main/docs/src/community.md).
+Read more about contributing to the documentation [here](https://github.com/YuriSizov/boscaceoil-blue/blob/main/docs/README.md).

 ## Tutorials and overviews